[Top 6] Fix iPad/iPhone Stuck in Guided Access

 Whether it is, Guided Access works like a charm.
 Guided Access mode allows you to disable certain apps and features that may cause you a distraction.
 Your device will be temporarily restricted to a single app.
 You can also choose to disable certain areas of your screen for greater control.

-If your iPad or iPhone stuck in Guided Access, it can make using your device normally incredibly difficult.
+If your iPhone/iPad stuck in Guided Access, it can make using your device normally incredibly difficult.
 With some quick troubleshooting, you'll be back to scrolling in no time!
-Here's 6 viable way for how to fix iPad/iPhone stuck in Guided Access.
+Here's 6 effective ways to fix the Guided Access won't turn off.

-- Why Is My iPhone/iPad Stuck in Guided Access?
+- Part 2: Why Is My iPhone/iPad Stuck in Guided Access?

 Guided Access is a useful feature on iPhone, iPad, and iPod that allows you to focus on one thing at a time.
 It has three major features, including limiting the functionality of your device to a single app, disabling hardware buttons, and restricting touch or gesture in a certain area of the screen.
 You can confine the features that an app can be available.
-When you use applications like Compass or TD Snap, this feature is really helpful.
+This is a great feature if you want to share something with someone but are afraid of someone checking other info on your device without your permission, or when you use applications like Compass or TD Snap.

 There are a few possible reasons why your iPhone/iPad is stuck in Guided Access mode.
 It's mostly caused by some system glitches on your iPhone or iPad, which is not hard for you to fix following the methods below.
 Sometimes, an outdated iOS version is also to be blame, and you are not suggested to use an outdated software.

 As the Guided Access will restrict many functions of your iPhone, it will bring great inconvenience to you when you meet the iPhone/iPad frozen on Guided Access issue.
 Thus, it's necessary for you to know how to fix this trouble.

 Part 3: How to Get Out of Guided Access?

 Tip 1.
 Click the Home Button Two or Three Times